Confrontation at Borehamwood Vigil for Israeli Hostages

 I am in no way support Hamas.
 What happened on October 7th was diabolical.

 I want the destruction of Hamas.
 But it would be naïve to assume that that would end the issues.
 There will be other groups like Hamas, as long as there is inequality.
-Even equality won’t end the issues.
-Though it can possibly reduce them.
+Though even equality won’t end the issues, but it can possibly reduce them.

 Equality will make lives better.
 Surely that is fair?
 It can improve relations between Israelis and Palestinians even if not end some of the friction that will always exist.